NYC subway will halt overnight service due to virus

 NAVY SHIP SAILS OFF

-A Navy hospital ship left New York City on Thursday, a month after it was sent to relieve stress on hospitals at the height of the coronavirus pandemic.

-After arriving to great fanfare, the USNS Comfort treated just 182 people as a surge in cases in the hard-hit city fell short of the worst-case projections.
-The last dozen patients on the ship were discharged or transferred to other hospitals over the weekend.
+The 1,000-bed USNS Comfort hospital ship left New York City for its homeport of Norfolk, Virginia on Thursday having treated just 182 coronavirus patients.
+A surge in cases in the hard-hit city fell short of the worst-case projections.

-Eleven people that were treated on the ship died from coronavirus, the Defense Department said.
-Several ship personnel came down with coronavirus while deployed to New York.
+Eleven people being treated on the ship died from coronavirus and several ship personnel came down with the disease, the Defense Department said.

-A Pentagon spokesman called the ship’s departure “a sure sign of modest progress in mitigating the virus in the nation’s hardest hit city and is a welcome sign.”
+“The situation has changed but we’re not done,” Gen. Terrence O’Shaughnessy, commander of U.S. Northern Command, said as he saw the ship off.

 Gov. Andrew Cuomo said last week that he and President Donald Trump agreed the Comfort was no longer needed in New York City.